 What is required to address issues of connectivity?

 Limit fragmentation of landscapes and watersheds.
 Reduce linear structures like roads and pipelines that impede runoff or cross rivers.
+This will require expanding inventories of road crossing and other instream structures like dams (Januchowski-Hartley et al., 2013).

 In the river channel network, limit the number of dams and structures like culverts that impede flow of water and constituents.
 Strong movement to decommission dams in the USA for this reason.
+(Magilligan et al., 2016).
 Or, have structures that are better designed to meet the needs of the project while meeting environmental objectives; e.g. better designed culverts.
 Also operation of dams and impediment structures can meet both needs, e.g. summer temperature management plan to supply suitable flows and water temperature in the Nechako River.

 Mitigation measures to control runoff and sediment delivery.
 This includes such things as changes in tillage practices, retention/detention ponds and in-field and riparian buffers.
 Typically been utilized most in agricultural landscapes and to an increasing degree in forested and resource development (e.g. mining) land uses.
 But there is a need to assess their effectiveness especially in the context of multiple stressors (e.g. runoff, sediment, nutrients and contaminants) and what it is that we are trying to protect (e.g. soil degradation vs off-site impacts) (Rickson et al. 2014; Boardman and Foster 2021).